How I made this music video

 8 September 2025

 Producing music videos during the Covid pandemic was a bit like cooking with half the ingredients missing—you had to get creative, or go hungry.
-I ended up doing it three times, and with each attempt the projects got braver, stranger, and more ambitious.
+I ended up making three lockdown music videos and with each attempt the projects got braver, stranger, and more ambitious.

 This one, though?
 This might just be my favourite.
 Not only because of the final result, but because of the inspiration (and a few happy accidents) that shaped it.

 Ah, 2021.
 Remember it? bad haircuts, scheduled outside time and, if you worked in video production, an endless headache.
-At the time, I was in Essex while soul singer Nate James was over 300 miles away in Stirling, Scotland.
+At the time, I was in Essex while my client, soul singer Nate James was over 300 miles away in Stirling, Scotland.
 Not exactly a quick hop on the train.
+Not that we could do that anyway.

 The song